-Ferenc Dedics (1873-1929) and his brother, K'lm'n were trained as blacksmiths.
+Ferenc Dedics (1873-1929) and his brother Kalman were trained as blacksmiths.
 They spent their apprenticeship in Germany where they worked at various automobile manufacturers.
-They returned to Hungary in 1903 and opened their workshop in Budapest.
-In addition to repairwork, they also built their own stationary engines and also put together a few motorcycles.
-At the 3rd Budapest International Exhibition they showed a few of their motorcycles and received a prize.
+They returned to Hungary in 1903 and opened a workshop in Budapest.
+In addition to repairwork, they also built their own stationary engines and assembled motorcycles.
+At the 3rd Budapest International Exhibition held in 1906 they exhibited several of their motorcycles, and received a silver jury prize.

 In 1907 the Dedics workshop wanted to expand.
-From the application form it is known, that by that time they employed a staff of 16 workers.
-Later on they moved to bigger premises, but focused their activities solely on repairwork.
+From the application form for a state grant it is known, that by that time they employed a staff of 16 workers.
+Later on they moved to larger premises, but focused their activities solely on repairs.

 Contemporary sources mention single cylinder, air-cooled 2 ½ and 2 ¾ hp motorcycles.
-Though early statistics have been lost, in 1930 there were still 8 Dedics motorcycles around, which means that probably more than a dozen were built.
+Though early statistics have been lost, in 1930 there were still 8 Dedics motorcycles extant, which indicates that more than a dozen were built.